In this Illustrator Lesson, we will be learning about Type Tool in illustrator by Lalit Adhikari at LTY.

 - Text Right Aligned.
 Image below:

-As we are on topic of Alignment too, I would to point out that Point Text can’t be Justified.
+As we are on topic of Alignment too, I want to point out that Point Text can’t be Justified.
 As to Justify a text we need defined Left and Right edges.
 A Point Text is only defined at one point.
 So, we can’t use Justify Alignment with it.

 We can drop Type Tool Selection by either clicking on the Selection Tool or press CTRL + ENTER or hit ESC on your keyboard.